KaushikMaz/NY-taxi-Prediction/README.md

 -To solve the above we would be using data collected in June 2018 to predict the pickups in June 2019.

 Performance metrics
-Mean Absolute percentage error.
+1.Mean Absolute percentage error.
-Mean Squared error.
+2.Mean Squared error.